fawmi/vue-google-maps/README.md

 The best way to help this library to grow is reporting bugs throught issues and send PR's to improve it.
 I'm trying to understand everything that is happening yet, TBH I never had such an important library to keep alive, so if you want to help directly as a contribuitor, let me know!

 Issues and discussion will be more organic soon.
-I'll create a Discord soon to make things more organized as well.

-For now you can contact me in my email: natspaludo@gmail.com
+For now you can contact me in my email: natspaludo@gmail.com Also, I created a [Discord](https://discord.gg/6VbKmW5u) for us, feel free to enter

 # Original Readme.md: